Spooks, Spirits and Ghosts: Is One in My Home?

 By paying close attention to the normal play of light within your home, such as the progression of the "sun puddles" throughout the day from the walls, to the floor, and pieces of furniture, you will know what is normal in this respect.

 Similarly, at night, pay attention to what light and shadow play is normal for the lights on in the room, or car headlights going past the windows.

 Before you freak out and decide you have another--unseen--person living in your home, be sure your kids are not playing games with light switches or flashlights.
 I recall as a child finding the 3-way switch in the hallway fascinating--being able to turn the same light on and off from two different locations is amazing to a kid.

 If you have pets, notice the shadows they cast as they move about.
 And again, if children are in the home--are they goofing off by creeping about in the darkness with blankets over their heads?
 A glimpse of such activity out of the corner of your eye can be unsettling, but it bears investigating.

 Mirrors and other glass surfaces not only reflect light, but can bend it.
 This is refraction.
 A prism is a classic example of how to bend a beam of light.
 A beveled edge on a mirror or old-fashioned window glass acts as a prism.
-Such bending and reflecting of light beams can cause shadows to appear in areas you might not suspect at first glance.
+Such bending and reflecting of light beams can cause shadows or spots of light to appear in areas you might not think they could be.

 Mirrors are made by coating one side of a piece of glass with a silver coating.
 This blocks the light from traveling through the glass, thus providing you with the ability to see what you are doing in shaving or putting on make-up.
 However, as mirrors age, this coating deteriorates, and cracks and splotches can be seen.